Case Law Grounding: Using Precedents to Align Decision-Making for Humans and AI: Related Work

 Cases and case studies have broadly been used as a medium for reasoning around complex scenarios in various fields similar to the socially-constructed judgments we focus on.
 For example, moral case deliberation~\cite{pierce2013morality,sush2021workbook,emelin-etal-2021-moral} is often used in medical settings to reflect on ethical situations~\cite{Molewijk2008TeachingEI}, and case studies are common in business educational settings too~\cite{Farashahi2018EffectivenessOT}.
-In legal education, fictional cases are frequently used in exercises like moot court~\cite{gaubatz1981moot,ringel2004designing}, as a medium for engaging in deliberative reasoning.
-Case-based reasoning (CBR) that focuses on analyzing the circumstances around specific case scenarios also has a long and rich history as a method for thinking about moral philosophy~\cite{paulo2015casuistry} and in the realm of jurisprudence in the US legal system~\cite{adversarial}.
+In legal education, fictional cases are frequently used in exercises as a medium for engaging in deliberative reasoning~\cite{gaubatz1981moot,ringel2004designing}.
+Case-based reasoning (CBR) that focuses on analyzing the circumstances around specific case scenarios also has a long and rich history as a method for thinking about moral philosophy~\cite{paulo2015casuistry} and in the realm of jurisprudence in the US legal system~\cite{adversarial,Caputo2024AlignmentAJ}.

-Examples of input items and resulting judgments, often used to clarify rubrics and guidelines, can also be seen as a way of utilizing cases for grounding.
-In crowdsourced annotation, examples can augment text in rubrics to demonstrate or contrast how judgments should be made~\cite{Wu2017ConfusingTC}, act as as tests to evaluate whether a concept or criteria was accurately understood~\cite{liu2016effective,hettiachchi2021challenge,singla2014near}, and even pose as reference anchors to ground the levels on a subjective scale~\cite{chen2021goldilocks}.
+In crowdsourced annotation, cases in the form of examples can augment rubrics to demonstrate how judgments should be made~\cite{Wu2017ConfusingTC}, act as tests to evaluate whether a concept or criteria was accurately understood~\cite{liu2016effective,hettiachchi2021challenge,singla2014near}, and even pose as reference anchors to ground the levels on a subjective scale~\cite{chen2021goldilocks}.
+More broadly speaking, a data-centric view around subjective concepts posits that data points can also be broadly interpreted as cases~\cite{simons2020hope,jiang2022investigating}, with the training of classifiers using human-annotated data being itself a form of grounding (a model's) decisions through the medium of cases.
+Though in many datasets, issues around the original data collection often limit their utility as a good model of subjectivity~\cite{Arhin2021GroundTruthWT,denton2021whose}.

 Finally, the detail provided by individual cases means that they can act as a medium for deliberation to reconcile differences and work towards shared understanding.
-We can see example of this in legal realm around adjudication~\cite{carpenter1917court}, medical realm for diagnosis~\cite{bertens2013use,schaekermann2019understanding}, in communities for working out moderation policy~\cite{fan2020digital,pan2022-legitimacy-digital-juries}, and more generally just around challenging tasks involving different lines of reasoning~\cite{chen2019cicero}.
+We can see examples of this in the legal realm around adjudication~\cite{carpenter1917court}, medical realm for diagnosis~\cite{bertens2013use,schaekermann2019understanding}, in communities for working out moderation policy~\cite{fan2020digital,pan2022-legitimacy-digital-juries}, and more generally just around challenging tasks involving different lines of reasoning~\cite{chen2019cicero}.